codeclimate/codeclimate-rubocop/config/contents/style/empty_block_parameter.md

-This cop checks for pipes for empty block parameters.
+Checks for pipes for empty block parameters.
 Pipes for empty block parameters do not cause syntax errors, but they are redundant.

 ### Example: